 In psoriatic arthritis, inflammation causes symptoms including:

 Almost any joint in the body can be involved, and sometimes the entheses (places where ligament or tendon connects to bone) can be affected as well.
-Because the inflammation causes swelling in the joints, it can damage the cartilage at the end of the bones and the bones themselves.
+Because the inflammation causes swelling in the joints, inflammation can damage the cartilage at the end of the bones and the bones themselves.

 Other risk factors for the development of psoriatic arthritis may include age, environment, smoking, and obesity.

 Reducing stress, stopping smoking, eating a balanced diet, exercising, and maintaining a healthy weight can all reduce inflammation in your body.
-Practicing good oral hygiene and keeping cholesterol under control can also reduce overall inflammation and increase good health outcomes.
-If you’re concerned about chronic inflammation, your doctor can perform simple blood tests that will show the levels of certain chemicals that indicate inflammation and its severity.
+Practicing good oral hygiene and keeping cholesterol under control may also reduce overall inflammation and increase good health outcomes.
+If you’re concerned about chronic inflammation, your doctor can perform simple blood tests that will show the levels of chemicals that indicate inflammation and its severity.

 The inflammation of psoriatic arthritis can be treated with corticosteroids, methotrexate, and biologic drugs.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), ice packs, cold compresses, and heating pads may also soothe the inflammation of affected joints on a temporary basis.

 How do skin and joint pain affect your life?
 Have you found ways to manage the symptoms?
 Share your tips and experiences in a comment below or on MyPsoriasisTeam.
-You'll be surprised how many other members have similar stories.